jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_arguments.rst

           )

   the terminal shows passing tests
-* the:ref:`function<functions>`currently takes in 2 positional arguments.
-There are scenarios where a:ref:`function<functions>`needs to take in more arguments, like when I do not know the number of positional arguments that will be passed to the function
+* the :ref:`function<functions>` currently takes in 2 positional arguments.
+There are scenarios where a :ref:`function<functions>` needs to take in more arguments, like when I do not know the number of positional arguments that will be passed to the function
 * I add tests for cases where the number of positional arguments received is not known ``test_functions_w_positional_arguments``

   .. code-block:: python